 Once the installation is complete, you can launch it by running the following command:

-Choose Java from the Groups section (on the left sidebar), then select the desired version of Java you wish to set as the default from the available options.
+Choose Java from the Groups section (from the left pane), then select the desired version of Java you wish to set as the default from the available options.

 Once you have done selecting your desired Java version, simply close the G Alternatives and verify the change by checking the Java version.